pawel-up/Jexl/.github/CONTRIBUTING.md

 ### Code and PR

 After you have created an issue report and picked the right repository you now are enabled to code the change.
 After you finish **introduce relevant tests**.
 We can't accept PRs that contains an untested code.
 After that create a PR to the relevant repository.
 We will get back to you as soon as possible.
-Heel free to mention us directly in the PR so we will get a notification from GitHub.
+Feel free to mention us directly in the PR so we will get a notification from GitHub.

 ### Things to consider

 - Introduce changes that other users will benefit from
 - Significant architecture changes make take longer to be accepted giving the complexity of the dependencies.
 API Client has a shared code with MuleSoft's API Console.
 We need to ensure the stability of both projects.
 - Understand the reasons for the distributed architecture and honor the structure of the project.
 Most likely you want to introduce changes to the `core` repository.
 Less likely others.
 - We are here to help.
-Ask us questions about the architecture or how stuff work.
+Ask us questions about the architecture or how stuff works.

 ---